-A copy of the Northern data form is provided in your survey kit and is available at birdscanada.org/on_owls.
+A copy of the Central data form is provided in your survey kit and is available at birdscanada.org/on_owls.
 The completed form can be mailed to Birds Canada for data entry or you can enter data online via the Volunteer Portal.
 Save yourself some paperwork - send us your originals but make a copy of the form just in case we have questions.

-The ONOwls-Northern_Broadcast is just under 5 minutes long and includes four listening periods.
-The broadcast starts with a double-beep to indicate the start of the first silent listening period lasting one minute.
-Record all owls heard or seen using the instructions on pages 12-13.
+The owlcentral broadcast are 12 minutes long and includes six listening periods.
+The broadcast starts with a double-beep to indicate the beginning of the first silent listening period lasting one minute.
+Record all owls heard or seen, following the instructions on page 12.
 Another double-beep marks the end of the first silent listening minute.
 This is followed by a second silent listening minute.
 Record any new owls heard or seen during this second minute.
 Owls heard during these silent periods are calling "voluntarily," rather than in response to the playback.

 Then, the Boreal Owl broadcast will begin (20 seconds long), followed by another one minute silent listening period.
 Record all owls heard and seen during this period separately.
-Keep track of whether the owls heard in the first 2 minutes continue to call and indicate if any new owls start to call.
+Keep track of whether the owls heard in the first 2 minutes continue to call and mark down any new owls that begin to call.